Whampoa Single Member Constituency

-Whampoa Single Member Constituency was a single member constituency (SMC) located in the eastern region of Singapore.
+Whampoa Single Member Constituency was a single member constituency located in the Central Region of Singapore.
 The constituency covers the main area of Whampoa.

+History

 In 1968, Whampoa Constituency was formed by carving out of Kallang Constituency.
 In 1988, it was renamed as Whampoa Single Member Constituency as part of Singapore's political reforms.
-It existed for another term till 1991 when it was abolished and divided into Kampong Glam Group Representation Constituency (GRC), Jalan Besar GRC and Toa Payoh GRC.
+It existed for another term until 1991 when it was abolished and divided into Kampong Glam, Jalan Besar and Toa Payoh Group Representation Constituencies.

-In 2011, Whampoa SMC was recreated by carving out from Jalan Besar GRC.
-It was later merged back to Jalan Besar GRC again in the 2015 Singaporean general election.
+In 2011, Whampoa Single Member Constituency was recreated by carving out from Jalan Besar Group Representation Constituency as Jalan Besar GRC was dissolved and was replaced by Moulmein-Kallang and Tanjong Pagar GRCs respectively.
+Heng Chee How contested as a solo PAP candidate in the newly formed Whampoa SMC and won with 66.1% of the vote against the National Solidarity Party's Ken Sun.
+This was despite a national swing against the PAP.
+It was later merged back to the revived Jalan Besar Group Representation Constituency again in the 2015 Singaporean general election.